 'never'.
 To monitor the training progress, set the

 'Plots' option to

 'training-progress'.
 To suppress verbose output, set

 options = trainingOptions('adam', ...
 'MaxEpochs',300, ...
 'InitialLearnRate',0.01, ...
 'MiniBatchSize',32, ...
 'Shuffle','never', ...
 'Plots','training-progress', ...
 'Verbose',false);

 Generate the first word of the text by sampling a word from a probability distribution according to the first words of the text in the training data.
 Generate the remaining words by using the trained LSTM network to predict the next time step using the current sequence of generated text.
 Keep generating words one-by-one until the network predicts the "end of text" word.

-To make the first prediction using the network, input the index that represents the first generated word.
+To make the first prediction using the network, input the index that represents the "start of text" token.
 Find the index by using the

 word2ind function with the word encoding used by the document datastore.